tbxiao/chauff.github.io/_posts/2018-05-03-intellieye.md

 time is likely to be perceived as privacy-invading?
 - **Effect on behaviour**: What impact does IntelliEye have on learners' behaviours and actions (if any)?

-For this last question we evaluated three approaches to 'alert' the learners that have different annoyance levels:
+For this last question we evaluated three approaches to 'alert' the learners that have decreasing levels of annoyance built in:
-- *pausing the video* :grimacing: : when inattention is detected (extremely annoying),
+- *pausing the video* :grimacing: when inattention is detected,
-- *auditory alert* :unamused: : ringing a bell repeatedly (less annoying),
+- *ringing a bell repeatedly* :unamused: when inattention is detected,
-- *visual alert* :expressionless: : red hue around the video player (not really annoying).
+- *flashing a red border* :expressionless: around the video player.

+Learners were randomly assigned to a single alert condition.

 ## Results